 MIO offers an intellectual space for participants to think together about what constitutes the “objects” of medicine, how these objects are mobilized in and through communities, bodies, policies, practices, and institutions, and the philosophical, theoretical, and grounded experiences of medicine and its objects as situated in embodied, socio-historical, and economic contexts.

 As an interdisciplinary workshop, MIO draws together perspectives from various social scientific, biomedical, and humanistic disciplines with interests that coalesce around the social studies of medicine and allied health sciences.
 We welcome a variety of formats to foster an interdisciplinary community and exchange and offer experience in a range of academic genres.

 Location: TBD for 2023-24

 Faculty Sponsors: Eugene Raikhel (Comparative Human Development) & Zhiying Ma (Crown School)

 Mailing List: To sign up for our mailing list and receive updates on forthcoming meetings, enter your email address here.

-For any questions and concerns about the workshop, or if you need assistance in order to attend, please contact Camille Roussel (firstname.lastname@example.org).
+***For more information about the workshop, or if you need assistance in order to attend, please contact the coordinators Uma Blanchard (email@example.com) and Sam Robson (firstname.lastname@example.org).